ArdaEO14455/Netsia_AI_Project_Front/README.md

 └── web-vitals@2.1.4

-Making sure you are in the 'my-app' directory, use 'npm start' to run the app in development mode
+### Running the Application

+start the development server:

+    npm start

+This will start a development server at http://localhost:3000 by default